 The moms quickly leave the dining room to finish cleanup in the kitchen.

 “The first day a young rooster arrives, old Red challenges him to a foot race around the barnyard to prove who is the fittest.
-Red quickly gets out in the lead but as they approach the hallway mark, Red is tiring.
+Red quickly gets out in the lead but as they approach the halfway mark, Red is tiring.
 Just as he passes the front porch, ‘BAM,’ the young rooster is blown away by a shotgun blast.
 The next four days, new roosters appears.
 Old Red races the young studs, and each day ‘BAM’ Ian Ethan blows away the new bird.

 “I ain’t buying no more of them roosters from that Perdue Ranch,” Ian Ethan complains.
 “They’s ain’t nothin’ but faggot roosters trying ta git at my old rooster, Red.”